Filet Crochet Tutorial + 6 Filet Crochet Patterns

-Learn what filet crochet is and how to read the charts, and get free patterns to try.
+Learn what filet crochet is, how to read the charts, and get free patterns to try.

 However, this technique looks intimidating to a lot of people because the filet technique is unknown to them.
 I'm here to help you out with this by showing you how to read these crochet patterns so that you can make that project you've been putting off for years.

-Keep reading for a video tutorial on filet crochet, plus more examples of charts and patterns you can make!
+Keep reading for a video tutorial on this unique crochet method, plus more examples of charts and patterns you can make!

 How to Read Filet Crochet Charts